benwu232/train_hard/README.md

 Here is my problem:
 When training, I always got nan in loss in first several epochs, even I set lr = 1e-4.
 I don't know why.
-Are theer any black magic in training deep neural network?
+Is there any black magic in training deep neural network?
 Please give me some advicees.
 Since I am new in this area, any advice is welcome.

 Thanks in advance!